 Tight on cash?
-These credit cards charge 0% interest on purchases
+These credit cards charge 0% interest on purchases - CNN Underscored

 - No annual fee.

-One thing that could be better: Bonus cash back isn’t earned on purchases outside of the US with the Blue Cash Everyday, and there’s a 3% foreign transaction fee on top of that, though that’s unlikely to be an issue at the moment with international travel restricted due to the pandemic.

-The Blue Cash Preferred has a $95 annual fee for the first year, but earns 6% cash back at US supermarkets on up to $6,000 per year (then 1%).
-The downside is that its introductory offer on purchases runs for only 12 months instead of 15 months.
+What we like most about the U.S. Bank Visa Platinum: If you need extra time to pay your current bills, 20 billing cycles without interest is exceptional compared to other credit cards, and that long runway enables a peace of mind that you can weather a storm without a looming interest rate hike.

-Where it beats our benchmark card: Welcome bonus, an introductory interest rate on purchases, car rental damage coverage.
+Where it beats our benchmark card: An introductory interest rate on purchases, a longer period of 20 billing cycles for no interest on introductory balance transfers and cell phone protection.

 Citi Diamond Preferred Card